 You are in the same hotel again tonight so you can choose your ride today.
 We'll mark a beautiful ride going up into the mountains.
 Those who prefer a more challenging ride can continue on to the Col du Linge where you can visit the memorial of this World War I battlefield, which is a testimony to the "war of the trenches".
 An exhilarating downhill takes you through Orbey and back to Riquewihr.

 Distance: 41 km (25 miles).
 Meals: B

 Lodging: Hotel Le Shoenenbourg

 Day 7: Colmar

 Highlights: Gorgeous Munster Valley, La Maison du Fromages

 Perhaps the best known town on your route today is Munster, founded by evangelizing Irish monks in the 7th century A.D.
 They brought their cheese making skills with them and created one of the most famous cheeses in France.
+We'll stop at the Maison du Fromage and learn how Munster cheese is made.
 Plan on a lunch stop here, or continue on to Colmar to explore the canals, museums, and great shopping.
 Colmar has been a famous market and wine center since the 13th century.

 Day 8: Trip ends in Colmar